GuilhermeZorzal/dotfiles/README.md

 ### Configure git and github

-generate and store using (this)[https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent]
+generate and store the ssh key using the steps from (this)[https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent]

 ## Dependencies